beothorn/presentationHeroesGuideToDevTools/README.md

 For example, here we are, right now inside a browser.
 And I'll demonstrate to you that with some preparation, it can give you an edge when you need to investigate that nasty bug.

+First let me show you that chrome can show you

 ## Let's give ourselves superpowers

 Nothing comes for free.
-To be able to use
+To be able to use it you need to fail a lot.
+Learn what are the starting points to investigate issues and then create endpoints for you to easily access them.

 ## Super-speed